One Part Voodoo & Two Parts Hooey

 Is the author of Earthing: The Most Important Health Discovery Ever? – a book in which he describes how simply reconnecting with the earth might help you sleep better, feel more calm, find relief from chronic pain, decrease inflammation, improve blood pressure and accelerate recovery after intense physical activity (like, um, BIRTH).

-“Reconnecting with the earth” is not a euphemism for foraging alone in the woods for three days.
-Nope, he’s talking about simple physical contact – The same kind a newborn baby needs with mama in order to regulate body temperature, breathing and heart rate while promoting a sense of well-being (babies who experience skin-to-skin contact after birth have lower levels of stress hormones).
+In this instance, “reconnecting with the earth” is not a euphemism for foraging alone in the woods for three days.
+Nope, he’s talking about simple physical contact – The same kind a newborn baby needs with mama in order to regulate body temperature, breathing and heart rate while promoting a sense of well-being (Quick note: Babies who experience skin-to-skin contact after birth have lower levels of stress hormones.
+If you’re interested in giving it a try, here’s a guide that may be helpful.
+Now back to our subject!)

 Throughout history, humans have strolled, sat, stood, and slept on the ground – the skin of their bodies touching the skin of the earth – oblivious to the fact that such simple contact transfers a natural electrical signal to the body.